Cray-HPE/docs-csm/operations/network/management_network/aruba/bluetooth.md

 ## Expected Results

 1. The USB mounts properly
-1. You can see and connect to the Bluetooth PAN
+1. Administrators can see and connect to the Bluetooth PAN
-1. You can edit the configuration via the Bluetooth connection
+1. Administrators can edit the configuration via the Bluetooth connection
 1. The output of the show commands looks correct

 [[Back to Index](../index.md)